Sir William Houston, 1st Baronet: Later service

 Houston left the peninsula on 1 July when his health began to deteriorate and was given command of the South-Western District instead, as well as becoming Lieutenant-Governor of Portsmouth.
 When his health improved again he requested to Wellington that he be given another command in his army but he was declined on the grounds that there were no open commands for him to take up.
 Houston was promoted to lieutenant general on 4 June 1814 and as a part of the victory celebrations of 1815 he was appointed a Knight Commander of the Order of the Bath.
 He was further rewarded when he became a Knight Grand Cross of the Royal Guelphic Order in 1827.
 From 1825 to the accession of Queen Victoria in 1837 he served as a Groom of the Bedchamber to both King George IV and King William IV.

 His next active role came when on 8 April 1831 he was appointed Lieutenant-Governor of Gibraltar, a post he held until 28 February 1835.
-He set up the first official free school on Flat Bastion Road in Gibraltar whilst he was acting Governor of Gibraltar in 1832.
+He set up the first official free school on Flat Bastion Road in Gibraltar while he was acting Governor of Gibraltar in 1832.
 After his term at Gibraltar ended he was created a baronet on 19 July 1836 and was promoted to general on 10 January 1837.
 He died at his home in Bromley Hill, Bromley, Kent on 8 April 1842 and was interred in the catacombs at West Norwood Cemetery.